 What are the challenges?

 iPhones (as well as other mobile phones) don’t come pre-installed with apps that are meant to do the tracking.
 However, they have all the features for doing so.
-In fact, most of the solutions are apps that need to be installed on the iPhone of the person that need to be tracked.
-Some more advanced solution are used for investigation purposes, but this isn’t in the scope of this article.
+In fact, most of the solutions are apps that need to be installed on the iPhone of the person that needs to be tracked.
+Some more advanced solution is used for investigation purposes, but this isn’t within the scope of this article.

 How does it work?

 In fact, the application records in the regular interval the location of the phone: this usually comes in a GPS format.
 By using 3G, or an internet connection that is available, the application then sends those GPS coordinates on an internet server (sometimes it’s done almost in real-time, while on more often than not, they are processed in batch).

 The application provider then maps those coordinates on a Google map or whatever map solution that exist.
 So at the end of the day, the places where the iPhone has “traveled” to, as well as an approximate duration can be visually seen on a very precise map.